Understanding Context In Android Application

 What is Context in Android?

-Context is like a handle to the system, it provides access to the resources, databases and preferences, and etc. An Android app has activities.
+Context is like a handle to the system, it provides access to the resources, databases, and preferences, etc. An Android app has activities.
 It’s like a handle to the environment your application is currently running in.
 The activity object extends the Context object.
-It allows access to application specific resources and class and information about the application environment.
+It allows access to application-specific resources and gives information about the application environment.

 Context can easily lead to memory leaks in an android application.

-There are many different types of context in android, so let’s understand what are those, how to use those and when to use which one.
+As there are different types of context in Android, we as an Android Developer often get confused about which context to use at which place.
+So let’s understand what are those, how to use those and when to use which one.

-It is an instance which is the singleton and can be accessed in an activity via
+It is an instance that is the singleton and can be accessed in activity via

 Example Use: If you have to create a singleton object for your application and that object needs a context, always pass the application context.